+Set the speed

-Set the switch on the control box to the first click i.e. 33 rpm setting.
-Adjust the motor speed as follows: using a small flat blade screwdriver, turn the screw of P1 for 33 rpm.
-The screws are accessible at the rear of the control box (See diagram above).
-To increase speed, turn the 25 turn presets clockwise until the speed changes.
+Adjust the motor speed as follows: using a small flat blade screwdriver turn the screws of the 25 turn resistors P1 and P2 on the regulator board.
+These are accessible through the hole in the underside of the control box (See diagram below).
+P1 is for the 1st speed 33 rpm and P2 45 rpm.
+To increase speed, turn the presets clockwise. until the speed changes.
 If the screw reaches the end of it's travel you can usually hear a faint clicking.
-You will not damage the preset by over turning it as slippage occurs.
-The pre-set screw will not fall out and may need a fair number of turns to set the correct speed so keep turning.
+The pre-set screw will not fall out and may need a fair number of turns to set the correct speed so keep turning